dfguerrerom/ee-session-client/README.rst

 .. code-block:: bash

-    pip install ee-session-client # Not yet developed
+    pip install ee-client # Not yet developed

 Usage
 -----

-Here are a few examples of how to use ee-session-client in your projects:
+Here are a few examples of how to use ee-client in your projects:

 Initialization and Authentication
 +++++++++++++++++++++++++++++++++

 .. code-block:: python

-    from ee_session_client import Session, get_info, get_asset
+    from eeclient import Session, get_info, get_asset

     # Define your credentials and project ID
     credentials = {